 Remember, your customers are the lifeblood of your business.
 Without them, you don’t have a business.
 You want to make sure that you leave each customer with a good impression of you and your business each and every time that they call.
 Take the time to spend with the customer, and make sure that he or she is satisfied before you hang up.
 We train our operators to ask if there is anything else that we can do for a caller.
 This simple question does two things – First, it gives an easy way to know if the phone call is finished.
 And second, it gives the caller the opportunity to ask anything else.
 The last thing that you want is someone feeling that you rushed them off of a phone because you did not have time for them.

 These 5 tips will help you to greatly improve your customer service over the phone.
-And this is something that we know a little bit about.
+And this is something that we know a little bit about as an answering service.
 For more than 25 years we have been answering calls for businesses, medical offices, hospitals, government organizations, and law firms 24 hours a day, 7 days a week, 365 days a year.